amanwalia123/Install-opencv/README.md

 I have used following scripts to install opencv on Raspberry Pi, and linux boxes.
 You may find the provided scripts useful.

 ## Getting Started
-Download or clone this repository to your local File System.I have provided two scripts for installation with/without CUDA.Choose the file whivh suits you.
+Download or clone this repository to your local File System.I have provided two scripts for installation with/without CUDA.Choose the file which suits you.

 ### Installing
 Move to the folder using